Our work at Advance Iowa

 A second-stage company is one that has survived the start-up phase and wants to ramp up services, production and productivity.

-Second stage is a critical time when these entrepreneurs are facing an entirely new set of challenges.
+Second-stage is a critical time because these entrepreneurs face an entirely new set of challenges.
 What made them successful during startup won’t necessarily drive future growth.

-A midsize growth company understands its financials, but still has obstacles ahead such as transitioning from an entrepreneurial culture to a more corporate structure, increasing sales and fulfilling orders.
+A second-stage company understands its financials, but still has obstacles ahead such as transitioning from an entrepreneurial culture to a more corporate structure, increasing sales and fulfilling orders.

 Owners of Second-stage firms begin to transition from working “in” the business, to working “on” the business.
 Making this transition requires proactive planning, hiring, and strategic growth.